-This is also a coursework element, and is worth a further 30% of the total mark.
+This is also a coursework element and is worth a further 30% of the total mark.
 You will compose two pieces of music, one to a brief of your own devising agreed with your teacher, and one to a brief set by the exam board.
 You will develop your composing skills through regular assignments that form part of the research phase for each piece.
-Scores and recordings of each composition are then produced under the supervision of the teacher during a 6 hour time allocation at School.
+Scores and recordings of each composition are then produced under the supervision of the teacher during a 6-hour time allocation at School in the second year of the course.